k-217/Happily-Ever-Emails/README.md

 ## Introduction

-Happily Ever Emails is a basic application that takes an email from a user, splits it into its usernmame and domain, and allows to send anonymous messages to the mail.
+Happily Ever Emails is a basic application that takes an email from a user, splits it into its username and domain, and allows to send anonymous messages to the mail.

 ## Features